wcfrobert/wcfrobert.github.io/_posts/2021-09-23-emil-cioran.markdown

 ## Emil Cioran Quotes

 Emil Cioran was a 20th century Romanian philosopher and essayist well known for his philosophical pessimism and his work regarding suffering, decay, and nihilism.
-Look, I know what this looks like...
-I am not a pessimist, nor am I in a state of deep despair, nor have I read any of Cioran's work seriously.
-I just like some of Emil Cioran's quote.
+I am not a pessimist, nor am I in a state of deep despair, nor have I studied any of Cioran's work at any depth.
+I just happen to enjoy some of his quotes.
 It's provocative.

 > "It is not worth the bother of killing yourself, since you always kill yourself too late."